-Kristina Daugirdas is a professor of law and the associate dean for academic programming at the University of Michigan Law School.
+Kristina Daugirdas is a professor of law at the University of Michigan Law School.
 She teaches and writes in the fields of international law and institutions and US foreign relations law.

 Her scholarship currently focuses on how international law regulates (and fails to regulate) international institutions, as well as how they contribute to the development of international law.
 She is a member of the editorial board of the International Organizations Law Review and the US State Department’s Advisory Committee on International Law.